qlik-oss/core-website/docs/services/qix-engine/script_syntax/Script_regular_statements.md

 ## Drop field

-One or several Qlik Sense fields can be dropped from the data model, and thus from memory, at any time during script execution, by means of a drop field statement.
+One or several fields can be dropped from the data model, and thus from memory, at any time during script execution, by means of a drop field statement.